-If a vacancy occurs on any District Council, and there remains an unexpired portion of the term of at least 28 months, and the vacancy occurs at least 130 days before the next general municipal election, then the vacancy shall be filled for the remainder of the term at that general municipal election.
-Until the office is filled by election, the Mayor shall appoint a qualified person to the District Council with the advice and consent of the City Council.
-If a vacancy occurs on any District Council and there remains an unexpired portion of the term of less than 28 months, or the vacancy occurs less than 130 days before the general municipal election next scheduled under the general election law, then the Mayor shall have the power to appoint a qualified person to the District Council subject to the advice and consent of the City Council.
-When the Mayor is filling the District Council vacancy, the remaining member or members of the District Council shall, within 30 days of the vacancy being created, identify three people who meet the qualifications established in this Chapter and submit their names to the Commission.
+If a vacancy occurs on any District Council, then the vacancy shall be filled pursuant to 65 ILCS 5/3.1-10-51.
+When the Mayor is filling a District Council vacancy, the remaining member or members of the District Council shall, within 30 days of the vacancy being created, identify three people who meet the qualifications established in this Chapter and submit their names to the Commission.
 From among the names submitted by the District Council, the Commission shall, within 60 days of the vacancy being created, select a person to recommend to the Mayor to fill the vacancy.
 If all of the positions on a District Council become vacant, the Commission shall, within 60 days of the creation of each vacancy, select a person who meets the qualifications established in this Chapter to recommend to the Mayor to fill the vacancy.
-If vacancies exist in any District Council before the Commission has been established with members confirmed by the City Council, then the Commission Nominating Committee shall carry out the responsibilities otherwise assigned to the Commission in this section.

 (d) Each District Council member shall receive a stipend of \$500 per month while serving in this role.
+Each stipend shall be factored into the Commission's annual budget and shall be paid on an annualized pro rata basis to each District Council member.

-- (e) Each District Council shall: - (1) Hold public meetings at least monthly to discuss policing issues; - (2) Work with the Police District Commander and community members to help develop and implement community policing initiatives; - Delegate one or more District Council members to attend quarterly meetings with representatives from each District Council to identify trends and concerns; - (4) Delegate one or more District Council members to attend annual meetings with representatives from each District Council to propose priorities for the Commission; - (5) Work to develop and expand restorative justice and similar programs in the District; - (6) Report its findings, conclusions, and recommendations to the Commission as requested; and

-(7) Exercise any other powers delegated to it by the Commission.
+- (e) Each District Council shall: - (1) Hold public meetings at least monthly to discuss policing issues; - (2) Work with the Police District Commander and community members to help develop and implement community policing initiatives; - Delegate one or more District Council members to attend quarterly meetings with representatives from each District Council to identify trends and concerns; - (4) Delegate one or more District Council members to attend annual meetings with representatives from each District Council to propose priorities for the Commission; - (5) Work to develop and expand restorative justice and similar programs in the District; - (6) Encourage Department members to facilitate access to community resources; - (7) Assist and engage with members of the public, including gathering input from the public regarding public safety and policing in their districts; - (8) Report its findings, conclusions, and recommendations to the Commission as requested; and - (9) Exercise any other powers delegated to it by the Commission.